 Terri Jade Donovan is a Disabled and hard of hearing actor and writer from Manchester.
 They are a creative associate at Jermyn Street Theatre and are currently training on the BA acting course at The Lir, Dublin.
 Professional acting credits include Graeae Theatre’s BBC Radio 4 production of ‘The Midwich Cuckoos’.
 Terri’s work delves into memory, disability, feminist history and loss.
 Previous work includes ‘Finding Elsie’ (Contact Theatre), ‘Ready Brek’ (short – Royal Exchange) and ‘Hurricane Protest Songs’ (Rada studios/Rich Mix).
 Hana Pascal will be directing ‘Imitation Princess’.

 The Not-God Complex, ‘I Talk with My Friends at the Witching Hour’

 I Talk with My Friends at the Witching Hour is a project which combines folklore and fact to examine the ableism present in the medieval witch trials.
 It interrogates how this attitude is still present in the attitudes and medical bias disabled and neurodivergent women face today.
 Centring around themes of sacrifice and ritual, this project will explore what it meant to be a witch then, and what it means to be a witch now.

-The Not-God Complex is an all-female collective of performers from all over Europe, working collaboratively to create interdisciplinary theatre through inclusive practice, in a reaction against the patriarchal ‘God-Complex’ methodologies often found in physical theatre practices.
-This project is led by Zoë Glen who is a neurodivergent performance maker and researcher whose work centres around disability arts practices, language and spirituality.
+The Not-God Complex is an all-female collective of performers from all over Europe, working collaboratively to create interdisciplinary theatre in an inclusive way, in a reaction against the patriarchal ‘God-Complex’ methodologies often found in physical theatre practices.
+This project is led by Zoë Glen who is a performance maker and researcher making work about witches, women and the wonders of human brains.